hectormnieves/osticket-prereqs/README.md

 - Admins can manage everything

 <p>
-Basically a real help desk setup like you’d see in an IT job.
+This is basically a real help desk system like what’s used in IT jobs.
 </p>

 <h2> What I Learned</h2>

-- How to set up IIS and host a web app
+- How to set up IIS and host a web application
-- How a database connects to an application
+- How databases connect to applications
-- Troubleshooting when stuff doesn’t work (definitely ran into that)
+- Troubleshooting installation issues
-- How ticketing systems actually work in real IT environments
+- How help desk ticketing systems work

 <h2> What I’d Do Next</h2>